newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 This last part is mainly to show examples of software bypasses (for licenses, but also security features like anti-vm/anti-debugging functions, or even sometimes debugging) that are generic.
 The fact that we were able to perform them on this device is not a vulnerability in itself, but merely just the resulting possibilities of two factors:

-- Being able to read the firmware
+- Being able to read and understand the firmware
 - Being able to write the firmware

 We encourage the readers interested in such work to report vulnerabilities and bypasses to the original software publishers.
 Good work is always valued!